 The Right to Smile

-It's important for me to use my creative skills in the service of a cause that matters to me.
+My creative skills in the service of a cause that matters to me...

 In 2007, I was approached by a small charity to raise awareness around children's rights in China and Cambodia.
 They wanted me to be their spokesperson.
 I felt honored but I thought that pictures would speak much more than any words could.
-I happened to be going to China and I loved photography.
+I loved photography.
 I used to take pictures of my little cousins with an old camera.
 So I upgraded and bought my first digital camera. l learned how to use it during the trip and came back with a series of photographs ready to be exhibited.
-This was the fastest transition ever from amateur to pro lol! - except the organization was too small, and I had little knowledge of all the HOW TOs.
-Galleries were booked up years in advance and there were a lot of other technical challenges but, when the passion is there, and you still have some naïveté, magic happens.
-Long story short, in 2 months, we knocked on so many doors, and gained some generous partners and sponsors who (the French Bank: Société Générale, Voyages-SNCF, MarkImage, The Bound...) joined forces with us and helped us make it happen.
+This was the fastest transition ever from amateur to pro lol!

-They would play in the streets, sometimes barefoot, but the smiles they radiated, that freedom of being happy regardless of their living conditions is an invaluable life lesson they gave me each time.
+The smiles they radiated, that freedom of being happy regardless of their living conditions...
+What an invaluable gift and life lesson they gave me each time.